VedovatoHenrique/VedovatoHenrique/README.md

 # 👋 𝐇𝐞𝐥𝐥𝐨 𝐭𝐡𝐞𝐫𝐞

 I'm Henrique Vedovato, a passionate software developer and technology enthusiast.
-I currently work as a Junior Software Developer at TecnSpeed.
+I currently work as a Junior Software Developer at TecnoSpeed.
 With around 2 years of experience in the area, I have the opportunity to work on several interesting projects and explore different technologies.

  <div>- 🤖 Web Developer </div>